 Streicker International Fellows Program

-Streicker Fellowship Program applicants will need prior approval from the Global Safety and Security unit before consideration for the program.
-Selection for the Fellowship is contingent upon Univeristy travel guidelines.
+Streicker International Fellows Program applicants will need prior approval from the Global Safety and Security unit before consideration for the program.
+Selection for the Fellowship is contingent upon University travel guidelines.
 Students planning to apply for Streicker Fellowship should meet with Shahreen Rahman to discuss potential travel opportunities.

 The Streicker International Fellows Program was established in early 2015 by John H. Streicker ’64 to provide undergraduate students the opportunity to carry out substantive internships, research or service projects while immersed in a foreign culture.
 Streicker Fellows design their own internships in conjunction with a hosting organization, in any academic or professional area, and in any geographic region outside of the United States.

 Awards vary based on student’s proposed budget, and cover program expenses listed below:

 - airfare to and from the United States;